uselagoon/lagoon/docs/using-lagoon-advanced/deploytarget_configs.md

 ## Important Information

 Before going in to how to configure a project to leverage DeployTarget configurations, there are some things you need to know.
-1. Environments now have two new fields available to them to help identify which DeployTarget(Openshift) they have been created on
+1. Environments now have two new fields available to them to identify which DeployTarget(Openshift or Kubernetes) they have been created on.
    1. openshiftProjectPattern
    2. openshift
-2. Once an environment has been deployed to a specific DeployTarget, it will always deploy to this target, even if the DeployTarget conifguration, or project configuration is modified.
+2. Once an environment has been deployed to a specific DeployTarget, it will always deploy to this target, even if the DeployTarget configuration, or project configuration is modified.
+   1. This offers some safety to existing environments by preventing changes to DeployTarget configurations from creating new environments on different clusters.
+   2. This is a new feature that is part of Lagoon, not specifically for DeployTarget configurations.
-3. By default, if no DeployTarget configurations are associated to a project, that project will continue to use the following fields to determine what environments to deploy
+3. By default, if no DeployTarget configurations are associated to a project, that project will continue to use the existing methods to determine which environments to deploy.
+These are the following fields used for this.
    1. branches
    2. pullrequests
    3. openshiftProjectPattern
    4. openshift
-4. As soon as any DeployTarget configurations are defined, then all deployments will use these.
-What is defined in the project is ignored.
+4. As soon as any DeployTarget configurations are added to a project, then all future deployments for this project will use these configurations.
+What is defined in the project is ignored, and overwritten to inform users that DeployTarget configurations are in use.
 5. DeployTarget configurations are weighted, which means that a DeployTarget configuration with a larger weight is prioritised over one with lower weight.
    1. The order in which they are returned by the query is the order they are used to determine where an environment should be deployed.
-6. Active/Standby environments can only be deployed to the same cluster, so your DeployTarget configuration must be able to deploy both those environments to the same target cluster.
+6. Active/Standby environments can only be deployed to the same cluster, so your DeployTarget configuration must be able to deploy both those environments to the same target.
-7. Projects that leverage the `promote` feature of Lagoon must be aware that DeployTarget configurations are not used for the `destination` environment.
+7. Projects that leverage the `promote` feature of Lagoon must be aware that DeployTarget configurations are ignored for the `destination` environment.
-   1. The destination environment will always be deployed to the same target cluster that the source is on, your DeployTarget configuration MUST be configured correctly for this environment.
+   1. The destination environment will always be deployed to the same target that the `source` environment is on, your DeployTarget configuration MUST be configured correctly for this `source` environment.
+   2. For safety, it is best to define both the `source` and `destination` environment in the same DeployTarget configuration branch regex.

 ## Configuration

 To configure a project to use DeployTarget configurations, the first step is to add a configuration to a project.

-The following GraphQL mutation can be used, this particular example will add a DeployTarget configuration to the project with the ID 1.
+The following GraphQL mutation can be used, this particular example will add a DeployTarget configuration to the project with the project ID 1.
-It will allow only the branches that match the name `main` to be deployed, as pullrequests is set to `false`.
-This means no other branches will be able to deploy to this particular target.
+It will allow only the branches that match the name `main` to be deployed, and pullrequests is set to `false`.
+This means no other branches will be able to deploy to this particular target, and no pullrequests will be deployed to this particular target.
-The targeted cluster is ID 1, this could be a kubernetes cluster in a specific region, or designated for a specific type of workload (production or development).
+The `deployTarget` is ID 1, this could be a kubernetes cluster in a specific region, or designated for a specific type of workload (production or development).
 ```
 mutation addDeployTargetConfig{
   addDeployTargetConfig(input:{